top of page

 The ST ANSELM seen leaving Dover during the summer of 1983, just after having completed her major refit in Belfast.
 As you can see, the vessel's stern was completely remodeled, and the ship could now transport more passengers, in addition to her impressive freight capacity.
 Picture taken by Roy Thornton and published on www.doverferryphotosforum.co.uk.

 During the early part of the 1980s, Sealink continued to provide excellent services on the Calais-Dover line, with the ST ANSELM and the ST CHRISTOPHER playing a key role in the success of freight transportation on the line, despite fierce competition from Townsend Thoresen.
 Sealink further enhanced its presence in 1984, by deploying the newly-built SNCF-owned ferry CHAMPS ÉLYSÉES (today the POETA LÓPEZ ANGLADA of Spanish company Baleària), whose technical specifications were much similar to those of the CÔTE D'AZUR, as an additional ship on the Calais-Dover line.
-That same year, however, Sealink was privatised, following its sale from the British Government to the company Sea Containers.
+That same year, however, Sealink was privatised, following its sale from the British Government to the British conglomerate Sea Containers.
 The latter also became the owner of the company Hoverspeed, which had been established in 1981 as a result of the merger between Seaspeed and their rivals Hoverlloyd.
 The company therefore became known as Sealink British Ferries, and their ferries changed their liveries, abandoning the dark blue hull for an all-white hull.
 The ST ANSELM was refitted in 1985, and in that period received the new Sealink British Ferries livery.
 She continued to serve the Calais-Dover line, together with the ST CHRISTOPHER, the CÔTE D'AZUR, the CHAMPS ÉLYSÉES and the CHANTILLY, although the latter was moved to the Dieppe-Newhaven line in 1986.
 Their services continued to be very successful, and the ST ANSELM remained the proud flagship of the company, despite the ownership change.
 Competition against Townsend Thoresen continued to be very strong, and the latter managed to earn a larger part of the market share for the services between Belgium and the United Kingdom, as Regie voor Maritiem Transport decided to have their ferries operate under the European Ferries-based company.
 Sealink also encountered further competition in the service linking The Netherlands with the United Kingdom, with prominent competitors such as Townsend Thoresen and North Sea Ferries.
-Nevertheless, the link between France and the United Kingdom under Sealink's dominance, with SNCF and Angleterre-Lorraine-Alsace Société Anonyme de Navigation.
+Nevertheless, the link between France and the United Kingdom remained under Sealink's dominance, with SNCF and Angleterre-Lorraine-Alsace Société Anonyme de Navigation.
 The services of the former company on the Dieppe-Newhaven line were rebranded as Sealink Dieppe Ferries.

 The ST ANSELM seen on the Channel during the summer of 1985, which marked her first one under the new livery of Sealink British Ferries.
 Her funnels no longer to bore the famous double arrow logo of British Rail.
 Nevertheless, she continued to perform the same services that she had been offering prior to the company's privatisation in 1984.
 Picture taken by Roy Thornton and published on www.faktaomfartyg.se.

 The late 1980s were not a successful period for the Channel ferry services.
 Indeed, the market was heavily affected by the disaster of the HERALD OF FREE ENTERPRISE in 1987.
 The ferry sank moments after having left the port of Zeebrugge, which resulted in the tragic deaths of 193 passengers and crew members.
 In addition to this, the highly-anticipated completion of the Channel Tunnel contributed to the decrease of popularity of the ferry operations in the area.
-Furthermore, Sealink British Ferries faced a new dangerous competitor: P&O European Ferries, Townsend Thoresen’s successor following the takeover of the former company's services on the Channel in 1987 by P&O, shortly after the tragedy of the HERALD OF FREE ENTERPRISE.
-The newly-established company quickly sought to enhance its presence on the Calais-Dover line, and, to that end, introduced two newbuildings which heavily favoured freight service: the PRIDE OF CALAIS and the PRIDE OF DOVER.
+Furthermore, Sealink British Ferries faced a new dangerous competitor, namely P&O European Ferries, Townsend Thoresen’s successor following the takeover of the former company's services on the Channel in 1987 by P&O, shortly after the tragedy of the HERALD OF FREE ENTERPRISE.
+The newly-established company quickly sought to enhance its presence on the Calais-Dover line, and, to that end, introduced two newbuildings which heavily favoured freight service, namely the PRIDE OF CALAIS and the PRIDE OF DOVER.
 Being also much faster than the ferries of the Saint-class, they were therefore preferred to the more classic ferries of Sealink.
 Due to the introduction of these impressive new ferries, Sealink British Ferries sought to upgrade its fleet.
 The ST ANSELM was sent for a major refit in Bremerhaven in Germany in 1988, during which all her indoor areas and her garage were refurbished.
 Her sister ships also underwent a similar refit between 1988 and 1989.
 Despite this refit, the ST ANSELM and the ST CHRISTOPHER could not match the freight success of the two new P&O European Ferries vessels.
 Only the Ro-Ro carrier NORD-PAS-DE-CALAIS, built in 1987 for SNCF, was able to provide good competition against these two vessels.
 In order to respond to the increasing competition and the pending order of three newly-built Ro-Ro carriers by P&O European Ferries between 1990 and 1992, Sealink British Ferries decided to buy two Ro-Pax ferries, the sister ships TZAREVETZ and TRAPEZITZA of the Bulgarian company So Mejdunaroden Automobile Transport, also known as Medlink.
 Both 1980-built ships were purchased due to their impressive garage, which Sealink hoped would attract hauliers and logistics companies operating on the Channel.
 They were renamed FIESTA and CHANNEL SEAWAY, respectively, with the latter beginning service in 1989 on the Calais-Dover line.

 The ST ANSELM seen arriving in Calais in 1988, at a time during which she was operating against tougher competitors on the Channel.
 Picture taken by Brian Fisher and published on www.doverferryphotosforum.co.uk.